whisthq/whist/protocol/test/README.md

 ## The End-to-End Streaming test

-The End-to-End streaming test is an integration test which verifies that all components of the Whist stack (with the exception of the client-app layer) properly interact together to produce the desired overall behavior.
-In addition to checking that no fatal errors are present at the host-setup, host-service, mandelbox and protocol layers, the E2E test can also be used as a benchmarking suite.
+The End-to-End streaming test is an integration test which is used to test the performance of the Whist streaming protocol.

 Running the E2E script in this folder will allow to run the Whist server and client in a controlled and stable environment, thus it will produce (hopefully) reproducible results.
-The client and server will each live inside a mandelbox, and the two mandelbox will run on either the same or two separate AWS instances, depending on the user's settings.
+The client and server will each live inside a Docker container, and the two containers will run on either the same or two separate AWS EC2 instances, depending on the chosen test settings, performing a streaming test for a few minutes before reporting logs.

 The code in this folder will allow you to run the test on one/two AWS instances and download all the monitoring and benchmarking logs.
 The scripts can run either on a local machine, or within a CI workflow.
-The code for the `Protocol: End-to-End Streaming Testing` workflow is not in this folder, and can be found [here](../../.github/workflows/protocol-e2e-streaming-testing.yml).
+The code for the `Protocol: End-to-End Streaming Testing` workflow is not in this folder, and can be found [here](https://github.com/whisthq/whist/blob/dev/.github/workflows/protocol-e2e-streaming-testing.yml).
 For more details on the workflow, check out the corresponding [section below](#the-protocol-end-to-end-streaming-testing-ci-workflow).

 ### Usage